-ELECTRONIC DEVICES/CELL PHONES
+ELECTRONIC DEVICES / CELL PHONES

-- All personal electronic devices (including but not limited to: cell phones, pagers, video game devices, personal music devices, and walkie-talkies) will be prohibited during the education day with the exception of meal time. - Any CDs or tapes that contain violence or profanity will be confiscated and returned to parents/guardians with the agreement that it not be returned to school. - Students are not allowed to use their cell phone to take pictures of staff or other students without that person's permission. - Students are prohibited from using any computer, cell phone, or other communication device
+- All personal electronic devices (including but not limited to: cell phones, pagers, video game devices, personal music devices, and walkie-talkies) will be prohibited during the education day with the exception of meal time. - Any CDs, tapes, DVDs or video games that contain violence or profanity will be confiscated and returned to parents/guardians with the agreement that it not be returned to school. - Students will not access online content that contains profanity, violence or other prohibited content on any web pages (Example: YouTube, Facebook, Instagram, etc.).

-(on or off campus) to harass or bully.

-• Any student abusing the use of their personal electronic devices will have the device confiscated until the end of education day.
+- Students are not allowed to use their cell phone to take pictures of staff or other students without that person's permission. - Students are prohibited from using any computer, cell phone, or other communication device (on or off campus) to harass or bully. - Any student abusing the use of their personal electronic devices will have the device confiscated until the end of the educational day.